charlesm93/charlesm93.github.io/_pages/bio.md

 I then faced the difficult choice of returning to Physics for graduate school, diving deeper into Statistics, or even joining a Quantitative Biomedicine program.
-When making a decision, I was helped by a, perhaps misinterpreted, quote from Jean-Paul Sartres:
+When making a decision, I was helped by a, perhaps misinterpreted, quote from Jean-Paul Sartre:
 "You're free: choose, that is invent."
 Eventually, I joined the PhD program in Statistics at Columbia, eager to "invent" my own path and expose myself to all the disciplines